Liveable space for all homes

 The 2020 global pandemic underscored the need for homes that support both daily activities and overall wellbeing.
 During the Covid-19 lockdown, nearly a third of British adults—approximately 15.9 million people—reported mental or physical health issues linked to inadequate living space (National Housing Federation, 2020).

 Providing housing with sufficient liveable space needs to be prioritised.
 Yet, in England, 850,000 households live in overcrowded conditions (Resolution Foundation, 2024).
 More than two million children have little to no personal space, and 300,000 share beds with family members (National Housing Federation, 2023).
+The space provisions for children are very poor – Part X of the Housing Act 1985 means a child below the age of one is disregarded and a child between the age of one and ten counts as a half person (UK Parliament, 2023).

 The issue of liveable space also highlights existing inequalities.
 Overcrowding is more prevalent among social renters (9%) compared to private renters (7%) and owner-occupiers (2%).
 Households from black and ethnic backgrounds are three times more likely to experience overcrowding than white households (TCPA, 2024).
 The figure below illustrates how overcrowding varies by family type, tenure, income deciles, and ethnicity, revealing that many are living in overcrowded homes at rates not seen in the last three decades (Resolution Foundation, 2024).
 These numbers emphasise the urgent need to ensure that all homes provide, at a minimum, adequate liveable and storage space.